maxyoung94/maxmedia-js-app-demo/README.md

 It is also using localtunnel to showxase the work in progress easily without using a cloud service.
 "npm run share"

+Supports Babel transpiling so ES6 is used where possible.
+Using babel-node in the npm scripts.